Fact or fantasy?

 Even today, when my computer is causing me grief, I admit I almost long for the good old days of a yellow legal pad and pencil!

 The greatest struggle though is all the other stuff that has become essential.
 Yep!
 I mean the "building a platform" stuff.
 While it's exciting to be able to write something and publish it ourselves as a blog or ebook, the challenge of finding readers is daunting.

 But our faculty can help with

-Important: For a PDF of the above chart click here.
+Important: For a PDF of the above chart visit again.

-The links to the complete bios are live on the PDF version.
+The links to the complete bios will be live on the PDF version.